Local and Global Context-Based Pairwise Models for Sentence Ordering: Methodology

 \subsection{Order prediction algorithms}

 We propose two different beam-search based decoding algorithms to predict the sub-optimal coherent order of a shuffled paragraph by leveraging the pairwise predictions.
+As described before, we can get $\mathtt{pair\_score}$ from the $\mathtt{output}$ of above models as shown in Equation \eqref{eqpairscore}.

-At step $t\neq1$ of the decoding phase, any candidate solution in the beam can be represented as $e_1 , e_2 , ...e_{t-1}$ , we add the new sentence $e_t$ (not already present in the set $e_1 , .., e_{t-1}$ ) as follows: \begin{enumerate} \item We only consider the pairwise score of $e_{t-1}$ and $e_t$ in addition to the previous score of the beam.
+Initially at $t=1$, each member of the beam consists of the individual sentences $s_1$ to $s_N$ with each having a score of $0$.
+At any step $t$ of the decoding phase, we create a new beam from the $(t-1)^{th}$ beam by adding sentences at the $t^{th}$ position of each candidate solution, finally we sort the new beam in descending order of the beam score, and consider the top $B$(beam size) members for the next step..
+The schematic of the two decoding algorithms is shown in Figure \ref{fig:decoding}.
+Formally, at $t\neq1$, any member in the beam can be represented as $s^*_1 , s^*_2 , ...s^*_{t-1}$ , we add the new sentence $s^*_t$ (not already present in the set $s^*_1 , .., s^*_{t-1}$ ) and calculate the new beam score as follows:

+\begin{enumerate} \item We only consider the pairwise score of $s^*_{t-1}$ and $s^*_t$ in addition to the previous score of the beam.
 That is,

-\item We consider the total score of all the sentences in the candidate solution with $e_t$ in addition to the previous score of the beam.
+\item We consider the total score of all the sentences in the candidate solution with $s^*_t$ in addition to the previous score of the beam.
 That is,

 \end{enumerate}

 In this paper, we have presented 6 strategies as discussed in Section \ref{pairwise-models}, and the decoding strategy for each model is indicated by its suffix, \textbf{-1} and \textbf{-2}.